grafana/mimir/docs/sources/mimir/operators-guide/get-started/_index.md

 # Get started with Grafana Mimir

-There are two different ways that you to get started with Grafana Mimir:
+There are two different ways that you can get started with Grafana Mimir:

 - The written instructions that follow help you start a single Mimir process by using [_imperative_ Kubernetes commands](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/imperative-command/).<p>
   The instructions also help you deploy Grafana Mimir in [Monolithic mode]({{< relref "../architecture/deployment-modes/index.md#monolithic-mode" >}}).